Learning to Adopt Generative AI: Data, Variable, and Exploratory Analysis

-With the aim of investigating the existence of a digital divide, we seek to link individual differences in ChatGPT usage with their socio-demographic and socio-economic attributes.
-Specifically, we examine how factors such as educational attainment, age, race, gender, and occupational sector influence the AI adoption process—factors consistently highlighted in the literature on the digital divide.
-For instance, educational attainment has been identified as one of the most robust predictors of digital disparities \citep{hidalgo2020digital, hsieh2011addressing, hsieh2008understanding}.
-Digital literacy has also been strongly associated with age, with younger cohorts typically demonstrating higher proficiency \citep{wang2024artificial, jackson2001racial}.
-Numerous studies have further identified significant impacts of racial/ethnic variations \citep{boeing2020online, fairlie2004race} and gender disparities \citep{van2003digital, jackson2001racial} on the digital divide.
-Moreover, the occupational and industrial sectors play a crucial role in shaping digital skills and usage patterns \citep{hidalgo2020digital, venkatesh2014understanding}.
-To operationalize these factors, we employ a series of variables, whose descriptions and summary statistics are provided in Table \ref{tab:summary_statistics_description}.
+To examine the potential presence of digital divide in ChatGPT adoption, we link individual differences in ChatGPT usage to their social characteristics.
+Based on our theoretical development (Section 3), we examine how education, age, gender, race, occupation, and English literacy shape the AI adoption process dynamically.
+Education has been identified as one of the most robust predictors of digital disparities \citep{hidalgo2020digital, hsieh2011addressing, hsieh2008understanding}.
+In addition, digital literacy has been shown to be strongly associated with age, with younger cohorts demonstrating greater proficiency about technologies \citep{wang2024artificial, jackson2001racial}.
+Prior studies further document significant roles of gender disparities \citep{van2003digital, jackson2001racial} and racial differences \citep{boeing2020online, fairlie2004race} in the digital divide.
+Occupation plays a crucial role in shaping digital skills and usage patterns \citep{hidalgo2020digital, venkatesh2014understanding}, and, more relevant to generative AI adoption, the exposure to LLM-relevant tasks can substantially influence individuals' adoption behavior \citep{eloundou2024gpts, liu2023generate}.
+Lastly, because LLM performance varies across languages and often favors English, we also assess the impact of users' English literacy \citep{martinez2025llms, qin2025survey}.

-In addition to demographic attributes, we introduce two individual-level variables to characterize general adoption and usage patterns.
-Specifically, we define $GPTUsed$ to denote whether the individual has first-hand experience with ChatGPT during the observation window.
-Moreover, for individuals who used ChatGPT, we construct $GPTFrequency$ to measure the frequency of interactions with ChatGPT.
-Summary statistics for these two variables are presented in Table \ref{tab:summary_statistics_description}.